Eudald1601/ARQSOFT/README.md

 The execution of the use cases must take place in a certain proper order.
 And this order is defined by PRECONDITIONS and POST CONDITIONS of the use cases.

+Name: createGame

+Number: x

+PRE-CONDITION:
+   1. User has requested to create the game

+POST-CONDITIONS:
+   1. Game framework created: user added as player to the created game

+BASIC FLOW:
+   1. System creates the game framework
+   2. System adds user as players

+Name: BuildFrameworkChess

+PRE-CONDITIONS:
+   1. user has requested to create ChessGame

+POST-CONDITIONS:
+   1. Framework for chess created.
+      - Board
+      - Cells

+BASIC FLOW:
+   1. System creates the chess board.
+   2. System creates all the chess cells in the ChessBoard.

+NAME: AddPlayerChess

+PRECONDITIONS:
+   1. The chess framework has been created

+BASIC FLOW:
+   1. System creates the pieces.
+   2. System gives pieces to player.
+   3. System places the pieces on the board.

+NAME: BuildFrameworkMonopoly

+PRECONDITIONS:

+POSTCONDITIONS:
+   1. Monopoly Board, Cells, {TOKENS: Money, Cards, house, hotels}

+BASICFLOW:
+   1. System creates MonopolyBoard.
+   2. System creates cells.
+   3. System creates bank (third party)
+   4. System creates tokens (money, houses, cards, hotels)

+NAME: BuildFramework

+PRECONDITIONS:
+   1. User has requested to the play game

+POSTCONDITIONS:
+   1. Board, Cells, Tokens and third party

+BASIC FLOW:
+   1. System creates Board
+   2. System creates cells
+   3. System creates tokens
+   4. System creates third party

+**EXTENSIONS**
+   3.a There are no tokens
+      1 - Go to step 4 of B.F

+   4.a Tehre are no third party
+      1 - End use case